-Following~\cite{hong2020disentangling}, we construct three kinds of test class distributions, \ie the uniform distribution, forward long-tailed distributions and backward long-tailed distributions.
+Following LADE~\cite{hong2020disentangling}, we construct three kinds of test class distributions, \ie the uniform distribution, forward long-tailed distributions and backward long-tailed distributions.
 In the backward ones, the long-tailed class order is flipped.
 Here, the forward and backward long-tailed test distributions contain multiple different imbalance ratios, \ie $\rho \in \{2,5,10,25,50\}$.
-Although the work~\cite{hong2020disentangling} only constructs test data for ImageNet-LT, we use the same way to construct distribution-agnostic test datasets for other benchmark datasets, \ie CIFAR100-LT, Places-LT, iNaturalist 2018.
+Note that LADE~\cite{hong2020disentangling} only constructed multiple distribution-agnostic test datasets for ImageNet-LT; while in this study, we use the same way to construct distribution-agnostic test datasets for the remaining benchmark datasets, \ie CIFAR100-LT, Places-LT and iNaturalist 2018, as illustrated below.

-Considering the long-tailed training classes are sorted in a decreasing order, the various test datasets are constructed as follows: (1) Forward long-tailed distribution: the number of the $j$-th class is $n_j=N\cdot \rho^{(j-1)/C}$, where $N$ is the sample number per class in the original test dataset and $C$ is the number of classes.
+Considering the long-tailed training classes are sorted in a decreasing order, the various test datasets are constructed as follows: (1) Forward long-tailed distribution: the number of the $j$-th class is $n_j=N\cdot \rho^{(j-1)/C}$, where $N$ indicates the sample number per class in the original uniform test dataset and $C$ is the number of classes.
 (2) Backward long-tailed distribution: the number of the $j$-th class is $n_j=N\cdot \rho^{(C-j)/C}$.
-In the backward distributions, the order of the long tail on classes is flipped, so the distribution shift between training and test data is large, especially with the rise of the imbalance ratio.
+In the backward long-tailed distributions, the order of the long tail on classes is flipped, so the distribution shift between training and test data is large, especially when the imbalance ratio gets higher.

-For ImageNet-LT, CIFAR100-LT and Places-LT, because of enough test samples per class, we follow the setting in~\cite{hong2020disentangling} and construct the imbalance ratio set by $\rho \in \{2,5,10,25,50\}$.
-For iNaturalist 2018, each class only contains three test samples, so we adjust the imbalance ratio set to $\rho \in \{2,3\}$.
-Note that, when we set $\rho=3$, there are some classes in iNaturalist 2018 containing no test sample. \emph{All these constructed distribution-agnostic datasets are publicly available along with our code.}
+For ImageNet-LT, CIFAR100-LT and Places-LT, since there are enough test samples per class, we follow the setting in LADE~\cite{hong2020disentangling} and construct the imbalance ratio set by $\rho \in \{2,5,10,25,50\}$.
+For iNaturalist 2018, since each class only contains three test samples, we adjust the imbalance ratio set to $\rho \in \{2,3\}$.
+Note that when we set $\rho=3$, there are some classes in iNaturalist 2018 containing no test sample.
+All these constructed distribution-agnostic long-tailed datasets will be publicly available along with our code.